Introduction to the Classical Guitar

 Beginner Repertoire (Grades 1 – 3)

 Starting with accessible pieces helps build a strong foundation and boosts confidence.
-Here are some recommended pieces for beginners:
+Note that the commonly recommended “beginner” pieces are actually listed below under “intermediate” repertoire.
+First lay solid foundations before approaching those deceptively simple pieces like Romanza.
+Here are our recommended pieces for beginners:

 1. Prelude” by Matteo Carcassi